AFA President (17-19)

 Jennie Burnet is Associate Professor of Global Studies and Anthropology in the Global Studies Institute at Georgia State University.
 Before joining Georgia State University, she was an associate professor of anthropology at the University of Louisville in Kentucky (USA).
 She received her Ph.D. in Anthropology from the University of North Carolina at Chapel Hill in 2005.
 Her work explores the social, cultural and psychological aspects of war, genocide, and mass violence and the micro-level impact of large-scale social change in the context of conflict.
 The majority of her research has focused on changing gender roles, the politics of memory, and local coping mechanisms in the aftermath of the 1994 genocide of Tutsis in Rwanda.
 She is currently conducting research on (1) organized resistance, rescuer behavior, and rescuers during in the 1994 genocide in Rwanda; (2) the long-term cultural, social, and psychological consequences of gender-based violence during conflict on women’s agency; and (3) women’s social movements and women’s roles in democratization, conflict resolution, and peace building.
 Her book,Genocide Lives in Us: Women, Memory & Silence in Rwanda, published in 2012 by the University of Wisconsin Press won the 2013 Elliot P. Skinner Award from the Association for Africanist Anthropology.
 Her research has appeared in Politics & Gender, African Affairs, and African Studies Review.
 She teaches courses in peace and conflict studies, development, refugee studies, ethnographic and qualitative research methods, and African politics and culture.

-Elected Member at Large – graduate student representative (15-18)
+AFA Elected Member at Large – Graduate Student Representative and Social Media Co-Coordinator (15-18)

 Suyun Choi is a Ph.D student in Women’s, Gender, and Sexuality Studies at Emory.
 Her research is centered on women’s migration within Asia with the focus on migrant women’s lived experience of laboring, loving and living in transnational space.
 She is also interested in theoretical and political practices of Asian transnational feminism that calls into question categories of women and Asia represented in current discourses.
 As a graduate student representative of AFA, she would love to hear from fellow student members.
 Please join AFA’s Twitter and Facebook accounts, and send her a message to introduce yourself, share your ideas or ask questions.